 Crossing Over- How Counseling Creates Movement

 What is it about fearing change that we are willing to allow our lives to grow stagnant, dissatisfying, even toxic.
-We will keep doing the same destructive behavior, over and over again believing that somehow that pattern is less painful then stepping out, challenging the thoughts that are holding us captive and crossing over into a life lived in freedom and optimal potential.
+We will keep doing the same destructive behavior, over and over again believing that somehow that pattern is less painful than stepping out, challenging the thoughts that are holding us captive and crossing over into a life lived in freedom and abundance.

 The truth is that once we decide we want to see something different in our lives, our relationships, our professions, we often need another’s perspective on how to create that change effectively.
-We are creatures of habit and our perspective is limited, biased and constantly perpetuating a fear based response to life’s opportunities.
+We are creatures of habit and for many of us, our perspective is limited, biased and constantly perpetuating a fear based response to life’s opportunities.

-Whether utilizing the healing power of counseling, or implementing personal or executive coaching strategies, change is possible as you begin to take authorship over your story.
+Whether utilizing the healing power of individual or couples therapy, addressing trauma with Lifespan Integration, or implementing personal or executive coaching strategies, change is possible as you begin to take authorship over your story.
 The life you desire is within your grasp; just on the other side of old patterned thinking and behaving that is no longer contributing to the life you deserve to experience.
 It's time to cross over.

 "Between stimulus and response, there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”